scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

 ## Introduction

 Welcome to the guide for developing external extensions in the `create-eth` repository.
-This document outlines the confirmed workflow for creating and testing your extensions.
+This document outlines the workflow for creating and testing your extensions.

 ## Workflow Overview